 Note by the Secretariat: This Resolution was revised by WRC-15 and WRC-19.

-** Note by the Secretariat: This Resolution was revised by WRC-12.

 A In applying the procedures of Section II of Article 9 to the mobile-satellite service in the frequency bands 1 545-1 555 MHz and 1 646.5-1 656.5 MHz, priority shall be given to accommodating the spectrum requirements of the aeronautical mobile-satellite (R) service providing transmission of messages with priority 1 to 6 in Article 44.
 Aeronautical mobile-satellite (R) service communications with priority 1 to 6 in Article 44 shall have priority access and immediate availability, by pre-emption if necessary, over all other mobile-satellite communications operating within a network.
 Mobile-satellite systems shall not cause unacceptable interference to, or claim protection from, aeronautical mobile-satellite (R) service communications with priority 1 to 6 in Article 44.
 Account shall be taken of the priority of safety-related communications in the other mobile-satellite services.
-(The provisions of Resolution 222 (Rev.WRC-12)* shall apply.)
-(WRC-12)
+(The provisions of Resolution 222 (Rev.WRC-23) shall apply.)
+(WRC-23)

 (SUP - WRC-97)

 Additional allocation: in Germany, Saudi Arabia, Armenia, Azerbaijan, Belarus, Cameroon, the Russian Federation, Georgia, Guinea, Guinea-Bissau, Jordan, Kazakhstan, Kuwait, Lithuania, Mauritania, Uganda, Uzbekistan, Pakistan, Poland, the Syrian Arab Republic, Kyrgyzstan, the Dem.
-People’s Rep. of Korea, Romania, Tajikistan, Tunisia, Turkmenistan and Ukraine, the frequency bands 1 550-1 559 MHz, 1 610-1 645.5 MHz and 1 646.5-1 660 MHz are also allocated to the fixed service on a primary basis.
+People’s Rep. of Korea, Romania, Tajikistan, Tunisia and Turkmenistan , the frequency bands 1 550-1 559 MHz, 1 610-1 645.5 MHz and 1 646.5-1 660 MHz are also allocated to the fixed service on a primary basis.
 Administrations are urged to make all practicable efforts to avoid the implementation of new fixed-service stations in these frequency bands.
-(WRC-19)
+(WRC-23)

 5.360 to 5.362 (SUP - WRC-97)